Pentax Q vs YI M1

 It is notable that the M1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Pentax Q does not offer wifi capability.
+In contrast, the Pentax Q does not provide wifi capability.

 The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Pentax Q has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and YI websites.

 So what is the bottom line?
 Is the Pentax Q better than the YI M1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Pentax Q:

 - More framing options: Can be equipped with a hotshoe-mounted accessory-viewfinder.

 - More compact: Is smaller (98x57mm vs 114x64mm) and thus needs less room in the bag.